 A cat and mouse game

 To balance the evil guys, The Serpent offers the same amount of screen time to the good guys.
 Diplomatic spouses Angela (Ellie Bamber, Nocturnal Animals) and Herman Knippenberg (Billy Howle, Dunkirk) alongside Mr. and Ms. Gires.
-In this sense, the show resembles the likes of Mindhunter, The Sinner, and Killing Eve in the display of a typical cat and mouse game.
+In this sense, the show resembles the likes of Mindhunter, The Sinner, and Killing Eve in the display of a typical cat-and-mouse game.
 While Sobhraj is obsessed with fame and his hate for hippies, Dutch diplomat Herman Knippenberg is obsessed with rendering justice to those families who lost their sons and daughters during their Oriental travels.

 The hunt, though, has high personal costs.
-Mr. Knippenberg defies national police boycotts and his own ambassador while putting at risk his marriage to polyglot wife Angela Knippenberg.
+Mr. Knippenberg defies national police boycotts and his ambassador while putting at risk his marriage to polyglot wife Angela Knippenberg.
 At the same time, Mr. and Ms. Gires, Sobhraj’s neighbors, put their lives at risk by playing detectives.
 To stop this apathetic master of disguise from committing atrocious crimes is a rather uneasy task.
-Especially, when the mouse resembles a serpent: Asia’s most famous serial killer.
+Especially when the mouse resembles a serpent: Asia’s most famous serial killer.